Learning to Represent Bilingual Dictionaries

 \stitle{Results.} This task is challenging due to the heterogeneity of cross-lingual paraphrases and limitedness of learning resources.
-The results in Table~\ref{tbl:paraph} show that among all the baselines, while BiATT consistently outperforms the others, it merely reaches slightly over 60\% of accuracy on both En-Fr and En-Es settings.
-We believe that this situation comes down to the fact that sentences of different languages are often drastically heterogenous in both lexical semantics and the sentence grammar that governs the composition of lexicons.
-Hence, it is not surprising that previous neural sentence pair models, which capture the semantic relation of bilingual sentences directly from all participating lexicons, fall short at the multilingual task. \modelnamens, however, effectively leverages the correspondence of lexical and sentential semantics to simplify the task to an easier entailment task in the lexicon space, for which the multi-task learning \modelnamens-ATT-MTL outperforms the best baseline respectively by 3.80\% and 4.80\% of accuracy in both language settings, as well as much higher F1.
-The \modelnamens-ATT-joint that employs the joint learning architecture further improves the task by another satisfying 3.26\% and 1.06\% of accuracy, and notable increment in F1.
+The results in Table~\ref{tbl:paraph} show that all the baselines, where BiATT consistently outperforms the others, merely reaches slightly over 60\% of accuracy on both En-Fr and En-Es settings.
+We believe that it comes down to the fact that sentences of different languages are often drastically heterogenous in both lexical semantics and the sentence grammar that governs the composition of words.
+Hence, it is not surprising that previous neural sentence pair models, which capture the semantic relation of bilingual sentences directly from all participating words, fall short at the multilingual task. \modelnamens, however, effectively leverages the correspondence of lexical and sentential semantics to simplify the task to an easier entailment task in the lexicon space, for which the multi-task learning \modelnamens-ATT-MTL outperforms the best baseline respectively by 3.80\% and 4.80\% of accuracy in both language settings, while \modelnamens-ATT-joint, employing the joint learning, further improves the task by another satisfying 3.26\% and 1.06\% of accuracy.
+Both also show notable increment in F1.